jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ### No Private Contents in a Call in a Definition

 A definition is always dormant, and never runs.
 So also the *calls* inside a definition might never run.
 Therefore, the private contents of calls inside a definition are *never* created.
 A call in a definition never shows the call’s private contents.
 The call at most shows its parameters, so the public contents of the command call.
 Only the *definition* of the called command might show private contents.
-So you have to hop to the definition of a call to see the private contents of the command.
+So you might hop to the definition of a call to see the private contents of the command.

 Not creating a call’s private contents before it even runs, takes away discussion about when to display and when not to display a command’s private contents.